particle-iot/photon/README.md

  2. Pins D1 and D2 can also be used for CAN communication (TX and RX respectively).
  3. Pin A3 now features a DAC (channel 2)
  4. Pin A6 is changed to DAC and exposes a DAC (channel 1).
  5. Pin A7 is changed to WKP (Wakeup).
-This pin can be used as a standard GPIO, ADC or to WAKEUP (rising edge) the module from sleep/standby modes.
+This pin can be used as a standard GPIO, ADC input, PWM or to WAKEUP (rising edge) the module from sleep/standby modes.

 A detailed description of the pin mapping can be found in the pin-mapping folder of this repository.
 * Sheet 1: Overview of the pin-out.